 Innovating for the Future

-Space plays an important role in our everyday lives, and that trend isn’t changing anytime soon.
-Everything from communications, scientific research, national security, weather reporting and how you find your way home with your phone depends on innovation and leadership in space.
-If America wants to lead in these areas, it needs to lead in space.
+Space plays an important role in our everyday lives, and it will only continue to grow with each passing year.
+Everything from communications, scientific research, national security, weather reporting, and how you find your way home with your phone depends on innovation and leadership in space.
+If America wants to lead on Earth, it needs to lead in space.

 A 21st Century Space Capsule

-Since the last Space Shuttle mission in 2011, America has had no independent way to get humans to the International Space Station.
-Because of this, the U.S. has to rely on international partners for seats on their spacecraft when sending American astronauts into space.
+Since the last Space Shuttle mission in 2011, America has had no independent way to get humans to and from the International Space Station.
+Because of this, the U.S. has had to pay an international partner for seats on their spacecraft when sending American astronauts into space.
 America needs its own system, and the world needs additional capacity and redundancy in space access.

-Boeing’s Crew Space Transportation (CST)-100 Starliner will restore America’s independence in human spaceflight and free it from reliance on foreign governments.
-The Starliner is revolutionizing commercial space travel and will ferry NASA astronauts, scientists, and other private riders to and from the International Space Station and is a 21st century space capsule that can be reused as many as 10 times.
-It will replace the space shuttle as one of the primary ways Americans can reach space.
+The CST-100 Starliner will restore America’s independence in human spaceflight and free it from reliance on foreign governments.
+The Starliner is revolutionizing commercial space travel and will ferry NASA astronauts, scientists, and other private riders to and from the International Space Station and other destinations as they become operational.

 Join the Community.